Some people warm up their cars before taking to the road but others don’t. Some use electric turning signals, some use hand signals, and others don’t.

 A successfully-executed takeoff is a fine blend of mechanics, procedures, coordination, and finesse.

-One response to “What Happens During a Small-Plane Takeoff?”
+1 thought on “What Happens During a Small-Plane Takeoff?”